contentful/contentful.py/README.rst

         <li><a href="#advanced-concepts">Advanced Concepts</a></li>
     </ul>

-To help you get the most out of this SDK, we've prepared all available client configuration options, reference documentation, tutorials and other examples that will help you learn and understand how to use this library.
+To help you get the most out of this library, we've prepared all available client configuration options, reference documentation, tutorials and other examples that will help you learn and understand how to use this library.

 Configuration
 ~~~~~~~~~~~~~